pmilet/playback/README.md

 ### Purpose
 Save api requests in production, to be replayed in isolation for testingtesting using the recorded playback id.
 Once we have a playback id we can replay it anytime and anywhere.
-We can record user requests to debug issues in our development environment, we can collect playbackId requests to simulate user load, or use a playback id for unit testing our api calls.
+We can record user requests to debug issues in our development environment, we can collect playbackId requests to simulate user load, or use a playback id for unit testing our api methods.

 ###  How to record and playback Api requests